software-next/tactigon-shapes/README.md

 - On the left, you will see categories like Logic, Math, Gesture, Touch, etc. When you click a category, you can see all the blocks related to that category.
 - Select a category and drag one of the blocks into the workspace.
 For example, in the Touch category, you will find a hand gesture block which gives you the finger gesture from the TSkin device.

 Think of blocks like puzzle pieces.
 This means you can now connect them by dragging one block and placing it under or inside another block.
-But make sure that your shapes will snap together.
-Otherwise, program will not execute.
+However, ensure that your shapes snap together; otherwise, the program will not execute.

 https://github.com/user-attachments/assets/d8b41a1d-e9d1-4bbe-afb6-de68e38764ab